6 Times You Should Consider Shopping for Car InsuranceSeptember 5, 2019

 6. When Your Policy is Coming Up for Renewal

 Another time you may want to get an additional car insurance quote is when your policy is coming up for renewal.
+This is also when to review homeowners’ insurance and any other policies you have.
 When you switch companies at renewal time, it makes your billing transition much easier.
 You won’t have to wait for a premium refund from one company while a new premium is due to the company to which you are switching your coverage.

 But, you don’t want to wait until the last minute!
 In fact, it is good to start about a month in advance.
 This gives adequate time for all the paperwork to be filed and for your agent to find the best plan for you.
-It also allows you to take advantage of any “quote-ahead” discounts that many companies offer.
+It also allows you to take advantage of any “quote-ahead” or advance quote discounts that many companies offer.
+This is one of the common discounts for personal lines policies and is worth exploring.

 For this reason, insurance companies place a high value on customer loyalty, which can often be realized in the form of loyalty discounts, diminishing deductibles, etc. Make sure you aren’t giving up these savings by shopping more often than is practical or beneficial for all parties involved.

 Shopping for car insurance doesn’t have to be a difficult task.
-By making sure you pick the right times to do it, you can potentially save yourself some money!
+By gathering the things you need to get a personal auto quote and making sure you pick the right times to do it, you can potentially save yourself some money!
 These are just a few times you should consider shopping for car insurance and working with an experienced agent can help make sure you capitalize on opportunities at the right time.

 It’s important to always work with an experienced agent, and preferably one who can show you multiple options.
 By working with a knowledgeable agent, you may be able to receive better and more extensive coverages for the same or lower price.
 If you would like to discuss the many car insurance options available to you, give one of our Personal Lines agents a call at 1-800-537-6880 or 717-665-2283.